A text + work touring exhibition

-Curated by Professor Emma Hunt and Dr. Paula Day
+Curated by Emma Hunt and Paula Day

-The exhibition celebrates the life and work of one of most influential designers of the post-war generation, Lucienne Day.
+This exhibition celebrates the life and work of one of most influential designers of the post-war generation, Lucienne Day.

 Lucienne Day: Living Design tells the story of Lucienne Day’s design career, unfolding in a sequence of photographs drawn from the archives of the Robin and Lucienne Day Foundation.

-Lucienne Day: Living Design launched a year-long nationwide programme of exhibitions, events, award and collaboration for 2017 across leading cultural organisations, galleries and creative institutions in partnership with The Robin and Lucienne Day Foundation.
+In January Lucienne Day: Living Design launched a year-long nationwide programme of exhibitions, events, award and collaboration for 2017 across leading cultural organisations, galleries and creative institutions in partnership with The Robin and Lucienne Day Foundation.

-This highly well received exhibition has drawn visitors from all over the UK, received national press coverage and engaged schools through numerous talks, workshops and visits.
+This highly well-received exhibition has drawn visitors from all over the UK, received national press coverage and engaged schools through numerous talks, workshops and visits.

 Museum of Carpet, Kidderminster, Worcestershire